-After you become familiar with printing using the default settings, a few advanced techniques may help in getting better and more consistent prints from the TAZ 3D printer.
-Some of these instructions are items and materials not included with the TAZ.
+After becoming familiar with printing with the TAZ 3D printer with the default settings there are a few advanced techniques that may help in getting better and more consistent prints.
+Some of these instructions include items and materials not included with the TAZ.
 With any of these additional items or materials, follow safety and usage guidelines as instructed by the manufacturer.